elixirscript/elixirscript/GettingStarted.md

 JS.import [A, B, C], "a" #translates to "import {A, B, C} from 'a'"
 ```

+#### ElixirScript-Brunch

+There is an Brunch plugin, [ElixirScript-Brunch](https://www.npmjs.com/package/elixirscript-brunch).
+There are instructions there on how to use it with Phoenix.

 #### Gulp

-I am a gulp user and I use elixirscript with gulp.
-Here is a snippet of how I my gulpfile looks
+There is no gulp plugin just yet, but below is an example of how to make a gulp
+task that will work with it.

         ```javascript
         var gulp = require('gulp');
         var exec = require('child_process').exec;
         var babel = require('gulp-babel');

-        //Calls out to the escript and places the output in src/js gulp.task('build-exjs', function(cb) {
+        //Calls out to the elixirscript compiler and places the output in src/js gulp.task('build-exjs', function(cb) {
-          exec('/usr/local/elixirscript/bin/elixirscript "' + exjsSrc + '" -o ' + "src/js", function (err, stdout, stderr) {
+          exec('elixirscript "' + exjsSrc + '" -o ' + "src/js", function (err, stdout, stderr) {
             cb(err);
           });
         });

-        gulp.task('build-js', ['build-exjs'], function() {
+        // A task to turn the es6 output from build-exjs to es5 gulp.task('build-js', ['build-exjs'], function() {
           return gulp.src(jsSrc)
-              .pipe(babel({modules: 'system'}))
+              .pipe(babel())
               .pipe(gulp.dest(jsDest));
         });
         ```

-This is also the setup I use when using ElixirScript with Phoenix.
-If you are a brunch user, there is n [ElixirScript brunch plugin](https://www.npmjs.com/package/elixirscript-brunch)